Skip to content

 • Private-network RFC1918 ranges (10/8, 172.16/12, 192.168/16) and IPv6 ULAs (fc00::/7) — blocks corporate-internal pivot.

-The allowPrivateNetwork flag on CustomMcpConfig is the only way to bypass the guard, and the UI surfaces a warning when it's set.
-The guard runs at save time (custom:add-mcp), test time (custom:test-mcp), and runtime registration, so public-looking hostnames that resolve into private networks are skipped before OpenCode receives the MCP entry.
+The allowPrivateNetwork flag on CustomMcpConfig relaxes the private-IP guard (the UI surfaces a warning when it's set) — but cloud-metadata endpoints (169.254.169.254, metadata.google.internal, etc.) stay blocked even with the flag, so it cannot be used to reach an instance metadata service.
+The guard runs at save time (custom:add-mcp), test time (custom:test-mcp), and runtime registration, so public-looking hostnames that resolve into private networks at those policy checkpoints are skipped before OpenCode receives the MCP entry.
+After registration, OpenCode owns the actual HTTP connection; Open Cowork does not proxy or pin DNS for the runtime transport.

 stdio policy (stdio MCPs)